Sandhurst, Victoria: History

+Sandarra

+Sandarra is the section of Sandhurst to the west of McCormicks Rd.
+The land which Sandarra is on was formerly part of Carrum Downs (the land to the east of McCormicks Rd was part of Skye.
+The land that Sandarra is on was acquired by the Sandhurst Club after the Skye section was acquired.

 State Politics

 Since the state election on 29 November 2014, The suburb of Sandhurst has been represented by Labor MP Sonya Kilkenny in Victoria's Legislative Assembly.
 Sandhurst falls within the Electoral district of Carrum.